1ndevelopment/perplexity-cli/README.md

 Examples:
   # Simple search query
-  python wrapper.py search "What is the latest news about AI?"
+  ppx search "What is the latest news about AI?"

   # Chat conversation
-  python wrapper.py chat "Hello, how are you?"
+  ppx chat "Hello, how are you?"

   # Use specific model
-  python wrapper.py search "Explain quantum computing" --model llama-3.1-sonar-large-128k-chat
+  ppx search "Explain quantum computing" --model llama-3.1-sonar-large-128k-chat

   # JSON output format
-  python wrapper.py search "What is Python?" --format json
+  ppx search "What is Python?" --format json

   # Custom parameters
-  python wrapper.py search "Write a poem" --max-tokens 500 --temperature 0.8
+  ppx search "Write a poem" --max-tokens 500 --temperature 0.8
 ```